opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_linux_data_disk_fdisk.rst

 Creating and Mounting a Partition
 ---------------------------------

 The following example shows you how a new primary partition can be created on a new data disk that has been attached to a server.
-The primary partition will be created using fdisk, and MBR is the default partition style.
+The primary partition will be created using fdisk, and MBR will be used.
 Furthermore, the partition will be formatted using the ext4 file system, mounted on **/mnt/sdc**, and configured with automatic mounting at system start.

-#.
-Run the following command to query information about the new data disk:

-   **fdisk -l**
+#. **fdisk -l**

    Information similar to the following is displayed: